-The City under its FY 2021 Program Year will take the following actions to address obstacles to meeting the underserved needs:
+The City under its FY 2023 Program Year will take the following actions to address obstacles to meeting the underserved needs:

-- Continue to work on local foreclosed and abandoned housing issues to help strengthen the City's vitality. - Continue to work on the removal of architectural barriers in the City's older housing stock through rehabilitation. - Continue to fund rehabilitation programs to help bring owner occupied housing stock up to code standards and to help seniors age in place. - Continue to provide funds for homebuyer assistance. - Continue to support new housing construction of owner occupied and renter occupied housing units that are decent, safe, sound, affordable, and accessible. - Continue to fund projects that assist businesses. - Continue to leverage resources for minority and women owned businesses. - The City will continue to leverage its financial resources and apply for additional public and private funds. - The City will continue to provide services and resources to homeless individuals and households.
+- Continue to work on local foreclosed and abandoned housing issues to help strengthen the City's vitality. - Continue to work on the removal of architectural barriers in the City's older housing stock through rehabilitation. - Continue to fund rehabilitation programs to help bring owner occupied housing stock up to code standards and to help seniors age in place. - Continue to provide funds for homebuyer assistance. - Continue to support new housing construction of owner occupied and renter occupied housing units that are decent, safe, sound, affordable, and accessible.

+- Continue to fund projects that assist businesses. - Continue to leverage resources for minority and women owned businesses. - Continue to leverage its financial resources and apply for additional public and private funds. - Continue to provide services and resources to homeless individuals and households.